 - Uninsured and unidentified motorist coverage protects you if you suffer a hit-and-run or get in an accident with an uninsured driver.

 There are many reasons why auto insurance became mandatory in Ontario.
 Auto insurance protects others against damage you cause.
 In its earliest forms, auto insurance took the place of financial responsibility bonds.
 When the scope of damage that a car could cause became apparent, governments moved to ensure innocent people were protected against the actions, malicious or not, of others.

 This protection for others also provides financial protection for the driver.
 Ontario insurance regulations still allow for litigation.
-A person suffering loss can sue the driver who caused the loss in certain circumstances.
-Without insurance coverage, the driver would be responsible for repayment of these costs personally.
-Car insurance provides a pool of funds to protect the driver in case of lawsuit.
+A person suffering a loss can sue the driver who caused the loss in certain circumstances.
+Without insurance coverage, the driver would be responsible for the repayment of these costs personally.
+Car insurance provides a pool of funds to protect the driver in case of a lawsuit.

 This combination of factors drove the Canadian parliament to make auto insurance mandatory across Canada.
 Each province sets its own minimum insurance laws, and Ontario has some of the most complex regulations in the country.
 Auto insurance is now part of the car ownership and licensing process, so you can’t register your vehicle or obtain license plates without first arranging a car insurance policy.
 Penalties for driving without insurance range from fines between $5,000 and $50,000, impounding of your car, and suspension of your driver’s license.
 Upon reinstatement of your license, insurance may be difficult and expensive to obtain.
 You will be classed as a high-risk driver, due to your no insurance incident.